 Though I was used to the staring by that time as I had spent six months in South America by then, the curious eyes still made me a little uncomfortable.
-I had assumed that the staring would be limited to the southern island of Chiloé, where I had been bestowed with rockstar-like attention, as I was the only (visible) Indian in the legendary island.
-Though Chileans and other Latin Americans never made my skin crawl, unlike some desperate Indian men for whom it’s a few seconds job.
+I had assumed that the staring would be limited to the southern island of Chiloé, where I had been bestowed with rockstar-like attention, as I was the only Indian on the legendary island.
+Though Chileans and other South Americans never made my skin crawl, unlike some desperate Indian men for whom it’s a few seconds job.

 The pounding hammer of the handsome, dismal barks of a few heat-struck dogs, and a couple of whooshing engines were all that buzzed the otherwise silent afternoon.
 I concluded my ten-minute walk to the bus stop and began my wait.
 After about ten minutes, the bus honked.
 I climbed up and flashed my blue Bip card at the electronic card-scanning machine.
 I scuttled to one of the blue-cushioned back seats of the zigzagging bus and plonked in.
 I plugged my earphones into my naked ears and tuned into the downloaded music.

 The sun felt less scorching in the air-conditioned bus with Anoushka Shankar playing her sitar in my ears.
 The golden view of the road and of the Santiago city life through the shiny glass windows of the bus promised to entertain me through the one-hour ride.